Scottish Episcopal Church History

 1552 The second English Book of Common Prayer is published.

 1553 Edward VI of England dies, aged sixteen.
-An attempt to make Lady Jane Grey the Queen fails and Mary, the Roman Catholic daughter of Henry Vlll and Catherine of Aragon, becomes Queen.
+An attempt to make Lady Jane Grey the Queen fails and Mary, the Roman Catholic daughter of Henry Vlll and Katherine of Aragon, becomes Queen.
 John Knox leaves England for Geneva and then Frankfurt.
 Roman Catholicism is restored in England and in 1556 three Anglican bishops - Thomas Cranmer, Archbishop of Canterbury; Nicholas Ridley, Bishop of London; and Hugh Latimer, Bishop of Worcester - are burnt as heretics.

 1554 The Queen Dowager, Mary of Guise, becomes Regent of Scotland.